 ACORNS: Accelerating the Creation Of Rural Nascent Start-ups

-If you would like to find out more about the initiative or have any questions about ACORNS please feel free to contact us at firstname.lastname@example.org, phone the office at 01 845 0770 or download our brochure here or view the short video below.
+The call for applications for ACORNS 9 is now CLOSED.
+If you are interested in participating in the next cycle, you can register your interest here and you will be sent an application form when they become available (August 2024).
+If you would like to find out more about the initiative please feel free to contact us at firstname.lastname@example.org, phone the office at 01 845 0770, download our brochure here or view the short video below.